hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 ## So, which method is State-of-the-Art?

 It really depends on your specific task and your data.
 As of now, I would recommend the following:
-- If you don't have much data, [Triplet Loss](#triplet-loss) might still be a solid option.
-The 3rd place on [Shopee Price Match Guarantee Challenge](#shopee-price-match) clearly demonstrated that.
+- If you don't have much data, or in an unsupervised setting, [Triplet Loss](#triplet-loss) might still be a solid option.
+The 3rd place on [Shopee Price Match Guarantee Challenge (2020)](#shopee-price-match) clearly demonstrated that.
-- Otherwise, [ArcFace](#arcface) and its variants are definitely the way to go, as demonstrated by top performers of recent competitions on Kaggle.
+- Otherwise, in a strictly supervised setting, where you don't expect wildly out-of-distribution samples in test set, [ArcFace](#arcface) and its variants are definitely the way to go, as demonstrated by top performers of recent competitions on Kaggle.
 If your data has a large intra-class variability and a long tail of rare classes, [Sub-Center ArcFace](#subcenter-arcface) + [Dynamic Margin](#afdynmargin) is probably the method you need to consider.
-Don't forget to use [GeM][gem_pooling] and follow the architecture as shown in [Fig. 13](#fig-net-gem-af).
+Don't forget to use [GeM][gem_pooling] and follow the architecture as shown in [Fig. 14](#fig-net-gem-af).
 - Depending on the task, Metric Learning alone would often not be enough.
-Usually, it is used with [Query Expansion][wiki_qe], [Feature Matching][wiki_pfm], and other post-processing methods.
+In image retrieval tasks, it is often paired with [Query Expansion][wiki_qe], [Feature Matching][wiki_pfm], and other post-processing and verification methods.

 I will try to keep this blog post updated with the latest State-of-the-Art methods.